Skip to main content

 Azure uses a single shared storage key (not an HMAC pair).
 Pull it from the Storage Account’s “Access keys” blade, or via az storage account keys list as shown above.

-For the full list of knobs, see the config reference.
+For the full list of knobs, see the config reference in Definite’s built-in docs.

 5. Export secrets